What are the best Aliso Viejo parks and playgrounds? All of them! Well, I bet you have your favorites.

 Ridgecrest Park is definitely a fan favorite.
 It always seems to be crawling with kids and it’s such a multi-use park with the tennis courts, basketball courts, fitness trail and even the gardens up above the playground.

 Acorn Park is in a sunken garden.
 I love going to this one outside of school hours — since there is a school very nearby.
 But it feels like every time I go it hasn’t been too busy.

 Canyon View Park is such a hidden gem with trail access to Aliso Wood Canyon.

-Argonaut Park seems like it should have a spaceship theme, but it’s just a regular playground.
+Argonaut Park seems like it should have a spaceship theme from its name, but it’s just a regular playground.
 It’s nice for its wide open spaces.

 Grand Park is nice because it’s right above Town Center and almost walking distance to the library.
 It used to be more suited to younger children since it’s fenced all around, but the play equipment is for those who can climb with ease.